rsolano/clepy-docker-compose/README.md

 `git clone https://github.com/rsolano/clepy-docker-compose`

-## Define an image to use as our Python runtime container.
+## 1. Define an image to use as our Python runtime container.

-Edit the Dockerfile so that it pulls from a Python image.
+Edit the `Dockerfile` so that it pulls from a Python image.
 You can use `python:3.7` here.

-## Define app services
+## 2. Define app services

-Edit the docker-compose.yml in order to define our app services:
+Edit the `docker-compose.yml` in order to define our app services:

 * `postgres` The database.
 Use the `postgres:alpine` image.